Pharmaceutical and Analytical Science MSc 2017-18This course also available for 2018-19 entry

 Teaching and assessment

 Considerable emphasis is placed on independent learning.
-You will be taught through weekly lectures, workshops and practical laboratory classes.
+Face-to-face contact is through weekly lectures, workshops and practical laboratory classes.
 Additional leaning materials are provided on the University's VLE.
 There is an Academic Skills Tutor within the School of Applied Sciences who can help with things like report writing, revision and examination technique, numeracy skills, etc.Modules are mainly assessed by assignments, problem solving exercises, assessment of laboratory skills and written examinations.
 The research project is assessed by written report and oral presentation.

-Huddersfield is the UK's only University where 100% of the permanent teaching staff are fellow of the Higher Education Academy.
+Huddersfield is the only University where 100% of the permanent teaching staff are Fellows of the Higher Education Academy.